 But even if you buy that argument, there is room for considerable discussion of the most appropriate ways to subsidize innovation.
 How long should a patent be?
 Should the length or type of patent protection differ by industry?
 How fiercely or broadly should it be enforced by courts?
 In what ways might U.S. patent law be adapted based on experiences and practices in other major innovating nations like Japan or Germany?
 What is the role of direct government subsidies for innovation in the form of government-sponsored research and development?
 What about the role of indirect government subsidies for innovation in the form of tax breaks for firms that do research and development, or in the form of support for science, technology, and engineering education?
 Should trade secret protection be stronger, and patent protection be weaker, or vice versa?

 These are all legitimate questions about the specific form and size of the subsidy that we provide to innovation.
-None of the questions about \”intellectual property\” can be answered yelling \”it\’s my property.”
+None of the questions about “intellectual property” can be answered yelling , “It’s my property.”

-The phrase \”intellectual property\” has been around a few hundred years, so it clearly has real staying power and widespread usage I don’t expect the term to disappear.
-But perhaps we can can start referring to intellectual \”property\” in quotation marks, as a gentle reminder that an overly literal interpretation of the term would be imprudent as a basis for reasoning about economics and public policy.
+The phrase “intellectual property” has been around a few hundred years, so it clearly has real staying power and widespread usage I don’t expect the term to disappear.
+But perhaps we should sometimes referring to intellectual with the “property” in quotation marks, as a gentle reminder that an overly literal interpretation of the term would be imprudent as a basis for reasoning about economics and public policy.